ideasonpurpose/docker-build/README.md

 ### Commands

-Known script commands can be executed using just their name, no need to prefix with `npm run`.

 #### `build`

 Runs a webpack production build.
 This will also generate a zipped snapshot. _(todo: does this work?)_